KQM-git/TCL/docs/evidence/general-mechanics/overworld.md

 **Evidence:**
 [YouTube](https://www.youtube.com/watch?v=f8QfbYvuR6Q)

-**Significance:** electro crystals work in a similar way to cryo&pyro stamen flowers, for a better understanding of the overworld.
+**Significance:** Electro crystals work in a similar way to Cryo & Pyro stamen flowers, for a better understanding of the overworld.

 ### Parametric Crystal Electric Bungaloo